Transaction Categorisation API

 Our RESTful API supports a wide array of file formats, including our own JSON format, as well as transaction files (JSON, XML) directly from account aggregators such as Yodlee, Instantor, Kontomatik, Pich Technologies, Saltedge as well as bank statements in PDF formats in selected countries (e.g. Latvia, Lithuania, Estonia, Finland).

 Hosted on the secure Amazon Web Services cloud

 Security and scalability are our top priorities.
 For this reason we've deployed our solution on AWS (servers located in Dublin, Ireland) to ensure that your data processed securely and the service is always running.

 Multiple geographies and languages supported

 Our categorisation engine currently supports transactions from Spain, Germany, Poland, Czech Republic, Sweden, Denmark, Finland, Latvia, Lithuania, Estonia, Australia and New Zealand.

 Coming soon: United Kingdom, India and Malaysia

 Identify 150+ categories in every statement

 We have created an extensive category tree of income and expense categories.
-This gives a lot of freedom to data science and credit modelling teams to build inventive decision rules an tod identify financial behaviours previously hidden within the data.
+This gives a lot of freedom to data science and credit modelling teams to build inventive decision rules and identify financial behaviours previously hidden within the data.